A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Introduction

-Despite the numerous studies regarding ANNs' training towards partially monotonic solutions, fewer efforts have been made to certify the partial monotonicity of an already trained ANN \cite{Liu2020CertifiedNetworks},\cite{Sharma2020TestingModels}.
-First of all, \cite{Liu2020CertifiedNetworks} proposes an optimization-based technique to certify the monotonicity of an ANN trained using piece-wise linear activation functions.
-However, this method is only valid for a limited set of activation functions such as ReLU or Leaky ReLU.
-Moreover, to solve the monotonicity verification problem, a mixed integer linear programming (MILP) problem must be solved which is computationally expensive.
-On the other hand, \cite{Sharma2020TestingModels} proposes using a decision tree trained to approximate a black-box model and using an SMT solver to find possible counter-examples for partial monotonicity.
+On the other hand, \cite{Sharma2020TestingModels} proposes using a decision tree trained to approximate a black-box model and using an Satisfiability Modulo Theories (SMT) solver to find possible counter-examples for partial monotonicity.
 However, the proposed algorithm does not guarantee finding counter-examples.
 Furthermore, if the ANN is truly partially monotonic, the algorithm is unable to identify a counter-example and conclusively determine whether the ANN is partially monotonic.
 Therefore, this method cannot be used to obtain a complete mathematical proof of the partial monotonicity of the model.
 Consequently, to the best of our knowledge, this is the first study presenting an external certification algorithm to certify whether a trained unconstrained ANN, or any black-box model, is partially monotonic without considering constrained architectures or piece-wise linear activation functions.